marcobackup/VehicleCockpitExtensionModule/README.md

 Instead, the **MPU / SoC** takes care of deserializing the can frames and **displaying** them on a UI built with qt creator or **starting some system routines**.

+The **transmission protocol** used between units is **UART**.

 ## Diagram
-Here's a system diagram to explain the system workflow
+Here's a system diagram to explain the system workflow.
 <h1 align="center">
   <a href="https://github.com/marcobackup/VehicleCockpitExtensionModule/">
     <img src="https://github.com/marcobackup/VehicleCockpitExtensionModule/blob/main/docs/VCEMDiagramWorkflow.png?raw=true" alt="VCEM">
   </a>
 </h1>

+## Usage
+_In updating..._
+You can currently watch a demonstration video

+## Question?
+Please, feel free to ask questions if something is unclear or you want to learn more.
+This project is constantly updated so if something is wrong please let me know!